EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 - `.js-ajax-cart-set` — if Liquid Ajax Cart has been loaded and got information about a user's cart state;
 - `.js-ajax-cart-empty` — if a user's cart is empty;
-- `.js-ajax-cart-request-in-progress` — if Liquid Ajax Cart has an Ajax request in progress.
+- `.js-ajax-cart-request-in-progress` — if Liquid Ajax Cart has an AJAX request in progress.

 ## State

-State — Javascript object where Liquid Ajax Cart keeps the information of a user's cart and current Ajax requests statuses.
+State — Javascript object where Liquid Ajax Cart keeps the information of a user's cart and current AJAX requests statuses.

 The state of an empty cart looks like this:
 ```json